Chittagong University of Engineering & Technology: Academic programs

 The university offers degrees in engineering disciplines in undergraduate and post-graduate levels and also conducts research and provides degrees in basic sciences in post-graduate level.

 Institutes and centers

 Rankings

-According to the Webometrics Ranking of World Universities (also known as Ranking Web of Universities), CUET was ranked 11th among universities in Bangladesh and 1297th among continental universities in January 2019.
+Chittagong University of Engineering and Technology (CUET) ranks between #1001-1200 in Times Higher Education (THE) World University Rankings 2025.
+Also, it ranks #1201-1400 in the Quacquarelli Symonds (QS) World University Rankings 2025 and between #101-150 for QS WUR by subject.
+It holds a position of #125 in the Southern Asia rankings and falls within the #451-500 range in the overall Asian university rankings.

 Research and publication

 The university has a motto to make itself as 'A center of excellence'.
 For promoting research, the university established a distinct institute namely 'Research and Extension'.